Isaac Barnes May

 Selected Conference Presentations

-- “A Toxic Red Pill: Contemporary Organized Atheism, Misogyny and the Concept of Rationality” (to be presented at the American Academy of Religion, Boston, MA, 2017)
+- “A Toxic Red Pill: Contemporary Organized Atheism, Misogyny and the Concept of Rationality.”
+Paper presented at the American Academy of Religion, Boston, MA, November 2017.

-- “Inventing the Historic Peace Churches: How Government Pressure Over Conscription Religiously United the Quakers, Mennonites and the Brethren,” (presented at the American Society of Church History, American Historical Association, Denver, CO, 2017)
+- “Inventing the Historic Peace Churches: How Government Pressure Over Conscription Religiously United the Quakers, Mennonites and the Brethren.”
+Paper presented at the American Society of Church History and American Historical Association, Denver, CO, January 2017.

 - “Permitting a Godless Faith: Quakers, U.S. v.
-Seeger and the Changing Notion of the Deity in American Law,” (presented at the American Academy of Religion, San Antonio, TX, 2016)
+Seeger and the Changing Notion of the Deity in American Law.”
+Paper presented at the American Academy of Religion, San Antonio, TX, November 2016.

-- “The Blessed Channel of Work: Gender, Power and the Union of the Women’s Foreign Mission Societies in the Religious Society of Friends,” (presented at the Quaker Historians and Archivists, Birmingham, UK, 2016).
+- “The Blessed Channel of Work: Gender, Power and the Union of the Women’s Foreign Mission Societies in the Religious Society of Friends.”
+Paper presented at the Conference of Quaker Historians and Archivists, Birmingham, UK, June 2016.

-- “A Tradition of Peace: The Influence of Protestant Pacifist Culture on Dietrich Bonhoeffer,” (presented at University of Virginia Huskey Research Exhibition, Charlottesville, VA, 2016)
+- “A Tradition of Peace: The Influence of Protestant Pacifist Culture on Dietrich Bonhoeffer.”
+Paper presented at the Huskey Research Exhibition, University of Virginia, March 2016.

-- “Theologian of the Quaker Republicans: The Cold War and the Repudiation of Pacifism,” (presented at the United States Intellectual History Conference, Washington D.C., 2015)
+- “Theologian of the Quaker Republicans: The Cold War and the Repudiation of Pacifism.”
+Paper presented at the United States Intellectual History Conference, Washington D.C., October 2015.

-- “Legalizing the Liberal God: Theological Implications of the Legal Battle Over Conscientious Objection during the Vietnam Era” (presented at the New England Historical Association, New Haven, CT, 2015)
+- “Legalizing the Liberal God: Theological Implications of the Legal Battle Over Conscientious Objection during the Vietnam Era.”
+Paper presented at the New England Historical Association, New Haven, CT, October 2015.

-- “The Limits of Creedless Faith: Policing Heretical Practices in Liberal Religion,” (presented at the Florida State University Department of Religion Graduate Student Symposium, Tallahassee, FL, 2015)
+- “The Limits of Creedless Faith: Policing Heretical Practices in Liberal Religion.”
+Paper presented at the Department of Religion Graduate Student Symposium, Florida State University, February 2015.

-- “The Quaker Republicans: Herbert Hoover, Richard Nixon and the Weighty Quakers in the Republican Party,” (presented at the Quaker Historians and Archivists, West Chester, PA, 2014).
+- “The Quaker Republicans: Herbert Hoover, Richard Nixon and the Weighty Quakers in the Republican Party.”
+Paper presented at the Conference of Quaker Historians and Archivists, West Chester, PA, June 2014.

 Fellowships, Honors and Grants